 + Dedicated laundry & plenty of storage

 + 3-4 parking spaces, more available if grass is dry

-We want the house to be part of the community, so locals are encouraged to use the house & grounds for arts activities & events (like poetry, arthouse film nights, book club), and other community events.
+We want the house to continue to be part of the community: locals are encouraged to use the house & grounds for arts activities & events (like poetry, arthouse film nights, book club), and other community events.